 Finnegan the Squirrel The moral of this story is the best part!!!

 Finnegan the Squirrel The moral of this story is the best part!!!
 Debby Cantlon, who plans to release Finnegan, the young squirrel, back into the wild, bottle-fed the infant squirrel after it was brought to her house.
-When Cantlon took in the tiny creature and began caring for him, she found herself with an […]
+When Cantlon took in the tiny creature and began caring for him, […]

 It was recently disclosed that two murderers, one extremely notorious, were probably taking antidepressants at the time of their crimes, but hardly anyone is taking notice.